 The point is you can make one too!

-A zine is a physical object.
-Traditional printed zines in the 21st century are even more of a statement in the face of the digital ethereal internet.
+A (tape)zine is a physical object.
+Zines in the 21st century are even more of a statement in the face of the digital ethereal internet.
 Tapezine allows the user to offer more than simple text and graphics through physical media and allows the creator to package the effort in readily available standard audio cassettes.
 The flexibility of shell colour, or tape length from online manufacturers greatly allows a new dimension of customization for a truly multi-media zine.